k3rokami/Vrv-Downloader/README.md

 - [ ] Better UI
 - [x] Ability to change themes/background(Not possible due to the images being compiled after build.There maybe other ways to get it work but for now no.)
 - [ ] Add proxy support/Geo bypass(Using system wide proxy does work but would be better if it's only app based proxy)

-This is a fork of [Crunchyroll Downloader](https://github.com/skid9000/Crunchyroll-Downloader/) but with changes to get it work with vrv.
-Yes,I didn't know to use github last time.

 ## Tools Used
 **An account is not required but vpn/proxy is needed if you're outside US.**